 \subsection{Stationarity conditions}

-We first need to determine all stationary points of the scalar potential corresponding to the neutral vacuum, namely, the vevs that satisfy the first-order derivative conditions of the potential.
+Our first step is to determine all stationary points of the scalar potential associated with the neutral vacuum, i.e., the vevs that satisfy the first-derivative conditions of the potential.
 We consider the potential $V(u_i, u_i^\ast)$ and solve for the vevs by imposing the stationarity conditions:

-These two conditions are complex conjugates of each other and are actually equivalent; therefore, we only need to use one of them.
+These two conditions are complex conjugates of one another and therefore equivalent; hence, it suffices to use only one of them.
 Choosing the latter yields the following four stationarity conditions: